wombleton/gitlaw-nz/acts/W/Wills Act 2007.md

     *   (b) a payment made or other action taken before the commencement and that an enactment authorised without a grant of administration (as so defined).

     Section 40A: inserted, on 25 February 2012, by [section 6][111] of the Wills Amendment Act 2012 (2012 No 22).

+    Section 40A heading: amended, on 5 December 2013, by [section 4][112] of the Wills Amendment Act 2013 (2013 No 138).

 ##### 41 Consequential amendments

-*   The enactments specified in the [Schedule][112] are consequentially amended in the manner indicated in the Schedule.
+*   The enactments specified in the [Schedule][113] are consequentially amended in the manner indicated in the Schedule.

 ---